Research funding

 Fundraising campaign by the Mühlacker Lions Club for Hoffnungsbaum e.V.

 Mühlacker, December 2022: As part of a club evening organized by the Mühlacker Lions Club, board member Hoffnungsbaum e.V.
 Board member Tiemo Durm had the opportunity to give a presentation about the club and its aims and background.
-The content was well received by the Lions Club...
+The contents were well received by the Lions Club...

 Two MPAN project grants totaling $140,000 awarded